Divyareddy8/GourmetBites/README.md

 npm install

 3.Run the Website:
-// In backend directory
+// In backend directory:
-npm run dev ;
+npm run dev
-// This will start the backend server
+// This will start the backend server;

-// In frontend directory
+// In frontend directory:
 npm start
 // This will start the frontend server